Swipe left for slideshow. Article continues below.

-For a lot of people who live in the fine state of Missouri, safety isn't a problem, but we don't all get to live in the safest cities -- unless of course you live in Greenwood.
+For a lot of people who live in the fine state of Missouri, safety isn't a problem, but we don't all get to live in the safest cities -- unless of course you live in Ballwin.

 The purpose of this post is to determine where the safest cities to live are in the Show Me State.
 Those places where crime is usually something you hear about on Facebook, but not from your local paper.

-In all, we analyzed 119 cities in Missouri with a population of more than 5,000 using the latest FBI crime data.
+In all, we analyzed 124 cities in Missouri with a population of more than 5,000 using the latest FBI crime data.

-Here's the list of the safest cities in Missouri for 2018:
+Here's the list of the safest cities in Missouri for 2019:

 While there are surveys and public polls on what cities in a state are the safest, we didn't want to rely on speculation and opinion.
-Instead, we looked at the hard numbers from the FBI's most recent report of crime (Sept 2017) in Missouri.Specifically, we analyzed the FBI's Uniform Crime Report which summarizes the number of property crimes and violent crimes in each city per year.
-We used two criteria:
+Instead, we looked at the hard numbers from the FBI's most recent report of crime (Sept 2018) in Missouri.

-We only looked at cities that have populations of more than 5,000 people reported to the FBI in 2016.
-This left us with a total of 119 of the biggest cities in Missouri to rank.
+We only looked at cities that have populations of more than 5,000 people reported to the FBI in 2017.
+This left us with a total of 124 of the biggest cities in Missouri to rank.

-We ranked each city for each criteria from 1 to 119 where 1 in any particular category is the safest.
+We ranked each city for each criteria from 1 to 124 where 1 in any particular category is the safest.

 Next, we averaged each places two criteria to create a Safety Index.
 We crowned the place with the lowest overall Safety Score "The Safest Place In Missouri".